Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Kirk snorted, amused.
 "Lewis, what possible reason would I have to care?" he asked.

 "Yeah, yeah.
 Just because the whole galaxy are nudists, we’re the weird ones."
 Lewis scoffed.
-“Clothing is *practical* dude.”
+"Clothing is *practical* dude."

 "Practical for what, exactly?"